ros/catkin/doc/walkthrough.rst

   Add that to the bottom of your ~/.bashrc to set it up every time.

   If you are not using bash please see http://www.ros.org/wiki/rosinstall/NonBashShells

+*Don't use the setup.bash/sh file that rosinstall generates.
+Catkin will generate one for you later*.

 There will be lots of output.
 Currently you need a toplevel ``CMakeLists.txt``, make a symlink to ``catkin/toplevel.cmake``::